 Our operating expenses consist of sales and marketing, research and development and general and administrative expenses.
 Personnel costs are the most significant component of each category of operating expenses.
-Operating expenses also include allocated overhead costs for facilities, information technology and employee benefit costs.
+Operating expenses also include travel and related costs and allocated overhead costs for facilities, information technology and employee benefit costs.

 Sales and Marketing.
 Sales and marketing expense consists primarily of personnel costs, including salaries, sales commission and benefits, bonuses and stock-based compensation.
 These expenses also include costs related to marketing programs, travel-related expenses and allocated overhead.
 Marketing programs consist of advertising, events, corporate communications, and brand-building and developer-community activities.
-We expect our sales and marketing expense to increase in absolute dollars over time as we expand our sales force and increase our marketing resources, expand into new markets and further develop our channel program.
+We expect our sales and marketing expense to increase in absolute dollars over time as we expand our sales force and increase our marketing resources, expand into new markets and further develop our self-serve and partner channels.